|

 in all its powerful forms but also, even more importantly,

-been capable of eliminating all forms of poverty.
-Thus the
+has been capable of eliminating all forms of poverty.
+Thus

-failure to eliminate the poverty and misery which deface large
+the failure to eliminate the poverty and misery which deface

-parts of the world is the result of a failure in human institutions
+large parts of the world is the result of a failure in human

-and practices and not of a failure in technology.
-Moreover,
+institutions and practices and not of a failure in technology.

-the new explanation results in the understanding that productive
+Moreover, the new explanation results in the understanding

-capital (and the technology it contains) must become widely
+that productive capital (and the technology it contains)

 5. Environment